linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/03 Backtesting Basics.md

 Naively, one might think it reasonable to use the Yahoo "Raw" series.
 However, then standard dividends would remain unadjusted for the remainder of the price series.
 In addition, returns inferred from the Yahoo "Raw" price, though computed from a time series without discontinuity, would be slightly different.

 4.1.4.
 High sensitivity to common benchmarks.
-If we take overall market return as a benchmark, we find most equities have correlations over  $60\%$ .
+If we take overall market return as a benchmark, we find most equities have correlations over60\%.
 If we allow further benchmarks to include Fama French or a set of ETFs, it can be surprising how much the rest resembles low-volatility noise.

-# 4.2.
-Credit Instruments.
+#### 4.2.
+Credit Instruments

 4.2.1.
 Finding hedging instruments.
 There are not many credit ETFs, and credit indexes tend to be untradable, so the only reasonable hedging instruments in corporate credit are CDX (in very mature markets) or highly liquid corporate bonds in related companies, which take care of market risk without addressing default risk.
 4.2.2.
 Scaling and inventory.
 The credit markets are OTC and are traded in large lot sizes, making minimum position sizes quite large.
 At the same time, scaling strategies need to take into account the fact that these markets are quite slow relative to electronic markets. nextframe